-A Resource for City Officials
+Resources for City Officials

 In 2020-2021, PHAI researchers interviewed sixteen mayors, first responders, and experts who responded to mass shootings in Orlando, Dayton, El Paso, Pittsburgh, Parkland, and San Bernardino (see links below to case briefs).
 Based on their experiences and recommendations, we created the Mass Shooting Protocol & Playbook to help mayors, city managers, and their staff prepare for, respond to, and help their communities recover from a mass shooting.
 Many of the best practices may apply to other extreme emergencies, such as a terrorist attack or other mass casualty incident, such as a building collapse or fire.
+We also developed the Tabletop Exercise Template, which city leaders can use to prepare their response to a mass shooting.

 Mass Shooting Protocol